cballou/php-mtgox-api-v2/README.md

 An API wrapper around MTGox API v2 that's slightly more sane than some alternatives.
+If you're interested in bitcoins, MTGox is the API for you.

 By sane, I simply mean there's some internal method param validation that occurs to ensure you are passing valid values to the API.